nortikin/sverchok/man/ScriptedNode_documentation.md

 When you want to express an idea in written form, if the concept is suitable for a one line Python expression then you can use the Formula nodes.
 They require little setup just [plug and play]().
 However, they are not intended for multi-line python statements, and sometimes that's exactly what you want.

 ScriptNode (SN) allows you to write multi-line python programs, it's possible to use the node as a Sandbox for writing full nodes.
-The only real limitation will be your Python Skills and knowledge of bpy.
+The only real limitation will be your familiarty with Python and `bpy`.
 It's a prototype so bug reports are welcome.

 ### Features